jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-2/part-16.md

 When he saw a plowshare in one of the houses of the Ansar (in Medina), he said= "Such a thing never entered anyone's house save accompanied by humbleness."

-This is sound proof for (the contention) that payment of imposts makes humbleness necessary.
+This is sound proof for the contention that payment of tax makes humbleness necessary.

 In addition, the humbleness that is the result of paying imposts is accompanied by character qualities of cunning and deceit, because force rules (under such circumstances).

+According to the Sahih, [112] the Prophet Mohammad used to decry the payment of taxes.
+He said:

+{{< q >}}
-According to the Sahih 112 the Messenger of God used to decry the payment of imposts.
-When he was asked about it, he said= "A man who has to pay imposts talks and lies.
-He promises, and breaks his promise."
+A man who has to pay imposts talks and lies.
+He promises, and breaks his promise.
+{{< /q >}}

 When one sees a tribe humiliated by the payment of imposts, one cannot hope that it will ever achieve royal authority.

-This makes clear that it is erroneous to assume that the Zanatah in the Maghrib were sheep-breeding Bedouins who paid imposts to the various rulers of their time.
-As one can see, this is a serious error.
-Had such been the case, the Zanatah would never have achieved royal authority and established a dynasty.
-In this connection, one may compare the words of Shahrbaraz, the ruler of Derbend.
-113
+It is very wrong to assume that the Zanatah in the Maghrib were sheep-breeding Bedouins who paid imposts to the various rulers of their time.

+If ths were true, then the Zanatah would never have achieved royal authority and established a dynasty.

-'Abd-ar-Rahman b.
-Rabi'ah came upon him, and Shahrbaraz asked him for his protection with the (promise) that he would belong to him.
-On that occasion, (Shahrbaraz) said= "Today, I am one of you.
-My hand is in your hands.
+In this connection, one may compare the words of Shahrbaraz, the ruler of Derbend[113].
+Abd-ar-Rahman b.
+Rabi'ah came to him.
+Shahrbaraz asked him for his protection with the (promise) that he would belong to him:

+{{< l a="Shahrbaraz" >}}
+Today, I am one of you.
 I am your sincere friend.
+{{< /l >}}

+{{< r a="Abd-ar-Rahman b.
+Rabi'ah" >}}
 You are welcome.
-God bless us and you.
-The poll tax we shall pay you will consist in our helping you and doing what you will.
-But do not humiliate us by (imposing the) poll tax.
-(Otherwise,) you would weaken us to the point of
+The poll tax we shall pay to you will consist in our helping you and doing what you will.
-(becoming the prey of) your enemies."
-114

-This story sufficiently (supports) our preceding remarks.
+But do not humiliate us by imposing the poll tax.
+Otherwise, you would weaken us to the point of becoming the prey of your enemies."
+[114]
+{{< /r >}}